c1ndygao/cindygao.com/heroes.md

 #### I. M. Pei 贝夷铭 ####

-<p style="width:300px;">Pei's career spanned 5 decades with works on multiple continents, with the most notable being the John.
-F. Kennedy Library in Massachusetts, the Bank of China Tower in Hong Kong, and the most controversial Louvre Pyramid in Paris.</p>
+<p style="width:320px;">Pei's career spanned 5 decades with works on multiple continents, with the most notable being the John.
+F. Kennedy Library in Massachusetts, the Bank of China Tower in Hong Kong, and the most controversial Louvre Pyramid in Paris.
+He won the prestigious Pritzker Prize for Architecture in 1983.</p>

 <br>
 <br>